 What is traceability and why is it important in food and drink?

 Traceability is important for several reasons.
-The first is because it is a legal requirement under current UK and EU legislation.
+The first is because it is a legal requirement under current UK and EU legislation, as well as other countries such as the US.
 The second is because if there is a problem with a component or the finished product, the producer will want to know where all the product with that issue is.
 The third is for identification, so that different batches can be identified for stock control and stock rotation.